 Where does @mention work

-A user can use @mentions while commenting on an idea which looks like the image below.
+A user can use @mentions while commenting on an idea that looks like the image below.

 It also can be used to mention while submitting an idea in the description field.